SSTA

-Note: Changes from the previous version of the Rules (dated
+from the previous version of the Rules appear in RED.

 Each court must be first approved by the Executive